These are the various classes of activity that you can perform. For example running, cycling and swimming.

 As stated in the first paragraph, this is experimental, and there are big limitations that often result in negative points.
 If you see that, don’t be alarmed – it’s almost definitely the current algorithm’s fault.
 We have developed the mechanics for a far more sophisticated next version.
 We can’t wait to have the time to build it!

 Undulation is a single value that represents the difficulty of a route according to the gradients traversed (its elevation changes).
 The higher the value, the more difficult the terrain, and a greater effect on your pace.

 When specifying paces, TrainAsONE can take into account the anticipated undulation along with a number of other factors, for example temperature, wind and humidity to deduce an Environment Adjusted Pace (EAP).
+Settings to control this are found within your Profile.
 Similarly, all activities are analysed with respect to the environment experienced.

 Workout adherence is a measure of how strictly you followed your workout, with a perfect score being 100%.
 A score greater than 100% indicates that you ran faster or for longer than intended, and conversely a score less than 100% indicates that you ran slower or for a shorter duration than intended.